Workiva/react_testing_library/doc/migration_guides/queries.md

 If a form field does not have a label or placeholder, use [ByDisplayValue queries][by-display-value-queries] to find the element.

-> Note: This case should be rare because an accessible form field should have a label.
+> Note: This case should be rare because form fields can often be searched for using [ByLabelText queries](#bylabeltext) instead.

-For example, the following test uses `queryByTestId` to access the select element.
+For example, the following test uses `queryByTestId` to access the input element.
 We need to migrate this test to use an RTL query instead.

 ```dart